MoipatiThoobe/AWS-challenge-week-1/README.md

 <img width="958" alt="5" src="https://github.com/user-attachments/assets/bd46a63c-a508-4c2f-9025-7a2b5e916f39" />

-The prerequisite steps are now completed
+The prerequisite steps have now been completed

 Step 1: Create a Launch template